 I remember when my children were both young, they must have been 4 and 2 years old and I hurt my back.
 I sat on the stairs and just wept.
 Wept because of the pain but wept more because my children just wouldn’t watch TV!
 I just wanted 5 minutes to sit down and relax my back but they were so busy!
 “Mummy, can we make biscuits?”Mummy go park?”
 I would hear my name being called in my sleep!
 We were an active family though and I possibly didn’t help myself because I liked to be out of the house too in the fresh air or meeting with friends.
 It was for my own sanity I expect but also because I wanted my children to enjoy being active as my hubbie and I did.
 I needn’t have been worried though!

 Once they started school it did become easier as they were being busy at school all day.
 They would come home shattered and learnt to watch TV for more than 5 minutes!
 But we also took them swimming every Saturday morning and then to hockey on a Sunday morning.
 They also tried mini rugby, archery, trampolining, gymnastics, judo and ballet.
-They loved to climb trees, eat picnics on the trampoline, play in the mud, go for walks and play in the park.
+They loved to climb trees, eat picnics on the trampoline, play in the mud, go for walks and play in the park or woods.

 Being at secondary school they both began to play competitive sport and oh how this has helped with my busy little people!
 They are teenagers now and of course they do all the usual teen things like sleep in, eat pizza and watch movies until the early hours but they are still active.
 Sport has been one of the most influential things in my children’s lives and I am pleased that they have both been given such wonderful opportunities.

 So why has sport been so beneficial to my children?